zmaster15/Project-1_Lunar_Madness/README.md

 ![alt text](image-9.png)
 ![alt text](image-10.png)

+## Identify Correlation

-## Conclusion:
+## Findings
+Outside of Denver, CO crime data displayed a hint of a relation (still not strong enough), the majority of our data results proved our H0, or Null, Hypothesis to be proven, i.e. NO RELATIONSHIP EXISTs between Full Moon and Erratic behavior.
+Multiple realtionship measurements were applied (Mean, Ratios, Statistical Significance, CI, P-value) across the dataset and each confirmed Full Moon days are just like any other moon days and do NOT dramatically influence or cause erratic behavior.
+In this investigation, there was no significant correlation between in crime or automobile traffic incidents.

+While at the higher level the Null Hypothesis proved, our disappointment was used as fuel to investigate deeper to see if any micro-influeces (eg. Type of Crime) were present.
+This is where we found it quite interesting to see that Murder Rate in Denver, CO was a little bit higher (2% increase) on Full Moon days vs. Other moon days.
+Another interesting trend was a marked increase in Tresspassing violations during Full moon phases.

-## Lessons Learned:
+## Lessons Learned
 Obtaining Data that is accurate and reliable early on is important.
-Processing data files take time and diligence to normalize as there may be time zone, UTC and formatting issues.
-Communication and role assignments could have been managed better in hindsight and had we communicated roles and responsibilities with expected deliverables we would have had more focused work from the start using agreed upon standard files.
-Version control and using github can be a challenge.
-The .DSstore file from the Apple IOS proved to be problematic and 'dot ignore' file is mandatory at this level of programming.
-Wometimes the most recent data is not comprobable and needs to be truncated.
+Authoratative public data can hold interesting patterns.
 Data can have irregularities and data needs to be normalized.
-Different types of plotting reveal differt patterns within the data.
+Different types of statistical analyses, graphing and plotting reveal interesting patterns within the data.
+Processing data files takes time and diligence to normalize as there are time zone, UTC and formatting issues to overcome.
+Communicatiing roles and responsibilities with expected deliverable dates will help on future projects to best utilize resources.
+Version control and using github can be a challenge; the .DSstore file from the Apple IOS proved to be problematic and 'dot ignore' file is mandatory at this level of programming.

 ## Next Steps:
+If a organization, public or private, are willing to sponsor and provide authoratative raw data on local crime, traffic, 911, Emergency rooms and other first responder data, the Lunar Madness Team ("LM") could be contracted to combine the data and further refine this proof of concept template.
+The LM framework includes moon phase data, and has several models to plug in local and regional data to uncover statistical correlations.
+The Lunar Madness team will scour the data for high correlation events such as crime with other local events or phenomena, research is not limited to just moon phase data.
+Set our team to the task of investigating revenue patterns, custom projects, or explore for unidentified trends.
+Correlated information that leads to efficient management and can be predicted can make the difference between success vs. surviving.
+Let us know the problem you wish to solve and we will do the analysys and presentation for you and your organization.

 ## Appendix
 ## Data Sources: